jaskiran-chhokar/movie-trailer-website/README.md

 The creation of this project was formulated using python.
 You can head over to this [Python Installation Link](https://docs.python.org/2/using/), in order to set up the latest version on your own system.

-## Run This Webpage
+## Running This Webpage

-To serve this website in your browser type in
+To serve this website in your browser type this into your command line

   ```